Approval and Assignment

-Approval, the third step in the candidacy process, typically occurs following successful completion of internship or field experience.
-Each student interviews with a team of seminary faculty which results in a recommendation to your candidacy committee.
-The candidacy committee then makes the final decision about approval toward consecration, commissioning, or ordination.
-Students often need to travel for the approval interview with the synod.
-The Approval Essay on topics shared by the ELCA annually is a core part of these interviews.
+Approval, the final step in the candidacy process, occurs after successful completion of internship.
+Each student interviews with a team of seminary faculty, which results in a recommendation to your candidacy committee.
+The candidacy committee makes the final decision regarding approval for consecration or ordination.
+Students may need to travel for the approval interview with the synod.
+A core par of your interview will be the Approval Essay, as written annually by the ELCA.

-"Such discernment is the culmination of an extensive process... now reaches a point of mutual affirmation and celebration of readiness for service as a rostered leader" (Candidacy Manual 2016, p.
+"Such discernment is the culmination of an extensive process... that reaches a point of mutual affirmation and celebration of readiness for service as a rostered leader" (Candidacy Manual 2016, p.
 56)

 After approval, you may choose to move into the assignment process.

 Assignment occurs post-approval and when the candidate is ready to seek a first call in the ELCA.
 You, along with the seminary and your candidacy committee, must complete a series of forms in preparation for assignment to one of the 9 regions of the ELCA.
 Regional Assignment is followed shortly by a synodical assignment to one of the ELCA's 65 synods.

 Recommendation for Approval prior to the Completion of Internship

 At times, it is necessary and important to consider action by the Luther Seminary faculty prior to the completion of internship, in order to facilitate synod approval and ELCA assignment in a timely manner for first call.
 Interns will receive detailed instructions regarding steps to enter the approval process between 3-6 months after internship begins.

 The three possible scenarios for approval prior to the completion of internship are: